ytwoli/Work_related/LangChain/README.md

   + **Output Indicator**: marks the beginning of the to-be-generated text.

 ### Prompt Templates
 To make constructing prompts with dynamic inputs easier, we can feed all the information into a prompt via template.
+PromptTemplates are responsible for constructing a prompt value.
+It can do things like formating, example selection and more.
 *PromptTemplate* can train our model with instructions and context of the prompt and leave the question with {query}.
 With the help of *format* method, we can pass a *query* to the template.
 There are essencially two distinct prompt templates available:
 + String Prompt Templates
     provides a simple prompt in string formt.